wdawson/okta.github.io/_source/_posts/2018-08-01-10-ways-to-secure-spring-boot.md

 Sensitive information such as passwords, access tokens, etc., should be handled with care.
 You cannot leave these around, pass them in plain text, or be predictable if keeping them in your local storage.
 As (GitHub) [history has proved](https://github.com/search?q=removed+password&type=Commits) time and time again, developers do not think carefully enough about how they store their secrets.

 Of course, you could and should encrypt your sensitive data, such as a password.
 Now that your password is safe, you have a new secret, your decryption key!
 What are you going to do with this new secret?
 Maybe store it locally?
 Perhaps in another location, somewhere you think an attacker would struggle to find it.
-The problem isn't being fixed; it's just being deferred.
+This doesn't fix the problem; it just defers it.
 Without putting a proper process in place, you only make it slightly harder for a hacker to unlock your secrets.

 A good practice is to store secrets in a vault that can be used to store, provide access to, and even generate credentials to services that your application may use.
 [Vault by HashiCorp](https://www.vaultproject.io/) makes storing secrets trivial, as well as offering a number of additional services.
 Vault can be configured so that no one person can access all data, providing no single point of control.
 The root key Vault uses change regularly is only stored in memory.
 There's a master switch that when triggered will seal your vault, stopping it from sharing secrets if an issue occurs.
 Vault uses tokens that are assigned to policies that can scope particular users, services or applications.
 You can also integrate with common authentication mechanisms such as LDAP to obtain tokens.